UBCSailbot/raye-local-pathfinding/README.md

 #### Seeing more information about a simulation

 You can run `rostopic echo /` then press TAB repeatedly to see the available topics for listening.
 One of the most useful is `rostopic echo /localPathCostBreakdown` to see how the local path cost is being calculated.

-#### Plotting minimum distance graphs

-You can analyze the closest obstacle distance vs. time graph of a completed simulation by cding to `local-pathfinding/python` and running `python min_dist_graphing.py <foldername>`, where `<foldername>` is the simulation's output folder name, found in `local-pathfinding/output`.

 ### Running tests